SimonSchroeder/QMake2Fastbuild/README.md

 All the commands demonstrated above already have the `-dist` option set.
 So, there is only little configuration required to actually use distributed builds.
 First of all, you need to set the environment variable `FASTBUILD_BROKERAGE_PATH` on all computers that should participate in distributed builds as well as on the computer issuing the build.
 The variable needs to point to a network directory that is discoverable by all participating computers.
 Now, on the build clients start the software `FBuildWorker.exe`.
 The next build will now use available workers.

 As described before, the number of unity files is fine-tuned for distributed builds: `.UnityNumFiles` needs to be small enough such that the unity files are large enough to have enough work to actually gain a speed-up using distributed builds.
 On the other hand, I prefer a large number of unity files so that during development the unity files are kept comparatively small for fast compiles when there are only small changes to the source code.
 Also, if you have many worker threads you need enough work for everyone of them.

-__NOTE:__ With VS2019 there are still problems with finding some of the DLLs in distributed builds.
-Right now, there is no known solution to this problem.
-You'll need to stick to VS2013 for now if you need the power of distributed builds.

 ## Current Restrictions
 The current set-up is already quite extensive.
 It includes all file types which could be used by a Qt project.
 However, not everything is automated, yet.
 One of the restrictions is that there is a fixed list of Qt modules.
 The original `*.pro` file used as template contains the following two lines: